lircabin/data-pirates-neoway/README.md

   pytest .
   ```

-You can either run the python script file with no arguments, but you can also define if you want to scrape a specific set (comma separated values) of UFs:
+You can run the python script file with no arguments, but you can also define if you want to scrape a specific set (comma separated values) of UFs:

 ``` sh
   python3 .